MaximilianAzendorf/wassign/doc/src/Concept.md

 $$F(\Sol)=\left(\prefm(\Sol), \sum_{s\in\Slots,p\in\Choosers} \pref_p\left(\Ass_\Sol(s,p)\right)^{\gamma}\right)$$

-where $\gamma\in\mathbb{R}^+$ is the so-called *preference exponent* that can be choosen freely and affects which solutions are favored over others.
-It can be thought of as the "fairness paramter".
+where $\gamma\in\mathbb{R}^+$ is the so-called *preference exponent* that can be chosen freely and affects which solutions are favored over others.
+It can be thought of as the "fairness parameter".
 For more information on this parameter see [the respective section in the manual](#preference-exponent).

 We use this function to assign a score to each solution, where lower scores (defined by the usual order relation $<$ over $\mathbb{R}^2$) are assigned to "better" solutions.

 Note that we have a scoring function with two components, the first one being $\prefm(\Sol)$.
 This means that a solution $\Sol_1$ is always "better" than a solution $\Sol_2$ if $\prefm(\Sol_1)<\prefm(\Sol_2)$.

 We may also look at the two components of the scoring function separately.
 We then call them the *major* and *minor term* $F_\maj$ and $F_\min$ of $F$, so $F(\Sol)=\left(F_\maj(\Sol), F_\min(\Sol)\right)$.

+In the Rust implementation, these terms are evaluated in two different places:

+ - The major term is exactly the maximum mirrored preference that appears in the finished assignment.
+ - The minor term is the normalized sum of $\pref^\gamma$ over the finished assignment.

+During assignment solving, however, the flow model uses edge costs of $(\pref + 1)^\gamma$ for admissible chooser-to-choice edges.
+This shifts all feasible edge costs away from zero without changing the ordering of assignments that stay within the same major preference bound.

 ### Algorithm